 How do I get rid of spiders?

-Epcon Lane Pest Control has been providing spider treatment services since our founding in 1945.
+We at Epcon Lane Pest Control have been providing spider treatment services since our founding in 1945.
 We use a combination of professional-strength products and cultural controls to create an outcome that is safe for everyone, including the planet.
 Backed by the Epcon 100% satisfaction guarantee, we make sure that you are satisfied with your spider control service – no matter what!

-Reach out to our team to schedule a visit right away, or sign up for a residential pest control plan at a time convenient for you.
+Reach out to our team to schedule a visit right away, or sign up for a home pest control plan at a time convenient for you.
 We are ready to help!

 How can I prevent spiders in the future?